agile-ts/agile/README.md

 <br />
 <img src="static/installation_header.png" alt="Installation">

-To use AgileTs in a UI-Framework we have to install 2 packages.
+To use AgileTs properly, in an UI-Framework we have to install 2 packages.

-- The Core Package, which is the brain of AgileTs and handles your States, Collections, ..
+- The _Core Package_, which is the brain of AgileTs and handles your States, Collections, ..
   ```
   npm install @agile-ts/core
   ```